mjuz-iac/mjuz/packages/webpage/README.md

 ## Central µs

 Everything in a single stack managed by µs.
+Page content is reactively updated every 20 seconds.

 ### Deploy